Trained Service Dogs For Veterans Kirkland, WA

 - Recognized as honorably discharged

-PAVE does not place service dogs for the legally blind or hearing impaired.
-For more information on organizations that are experts in these areas, please visit ADI.
+PAVE does not have service dogs for the legally blind, hearing impaired or medical alert dogs (seizure and diabetic alert, for example).
+For organizations that specialize in these areas, please see ADI.

 Frequently Asked Questions